vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/tutorial.md

 ## Environment

-You need to install the latest Node.js long-term support version and Yarn.
+You need to install the latest Node.js long-term support version.

 Download address: